First Published on May 15, 2021

 Rukmini Temple at Pandharpur – the 2nd of the two temples dedicated to Rukmini

-Besides the Dwarka Rukmini mandir, there is one more temple dedicated to Krishna and Rukmini.
+Besides the Dwarka Rukmini mandir, there is one more Krishna Rukmini temple.
 This one is called the Vithoba temple in Pandharpur, Maharashtra.
 It seems that Rukmini got jealous of the time that Krishna was spending with Radha and his other wives.
 Upset, she left Dwarka and landed in Dindivan.
 Krishna followed her to this place in order to pacify her.
 After they had made up, they landed at a home that belonged to an ardent devotee of Lord Krishna – Pundalik.

 Pundalik was serving his aged parents and so the couple sat on a brick outside the hut.
 When Pundalik finished and found them outside, he served them and then requested the Lord and his wife – Rakhumai (Rukmini) to remain there forever so that they can bless their devotees.
 That is how this renowned temple of Vithoba (Krishna) and Rakhumai (Rukmini) came about.